Sisters of Bon Secours in France

 Another is part of a team for arranging funeral services in the parish and others are greeters in their parish.

-One of the Associates belongs to the International Membership Committee of the Congregation and works with a Sister to promote vocations by visiting schools and parish youth groups in their diocese.
+One of the Associates belongs to the International Vocation Committee of the Congregation and works with a Sister to promote vocations by visiting schools and parish youth groups in their diocese.